Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

-# **v3.6.1 — PRE-RELEASE** PLEASE USE THIS CURRENT PRE-RELEASE VERSION!!!
+# **DEI SubMod: AI USES POPULATION AND MORE v0.3.0 — PRE-RELEASE**

  Status: Experimental, but working in testing.
 Save-game ready (restart preferred).

 ### **What this mod does**

-This pre-release makes the AI follow the same population constraints as the player.
+This pre-release makes the AI follow the same population constraints as the player, among other changes.
 When an AI faction recruits, the unit must be “paid for” out of the correct population class in the region where that army currently stands.
 If the region can’t cover the cost (even after a small, wartime-only assist), the unit is removed.
 No magic troops.

 In parallel, this build continues a broader effort to strip AI crutches while keeping difficulty:

-Removing or dialing back AI cheats/bonuses that bypass population, economy, or manpower.
+Removing or dialing back AI cheats/bonuses that bypass population, economy, or movement.

 Phasing out certain scripted armies (e.g., legacy Punic War stacks) so wars emerge from a dynamic world, not hard scripts.